 You might encounter a lot of beard or all-in-one trimmers when searching for new hair clippers.
 However, they’re not the same tool and are not designed for the same job.

 Trimmers, depending on the type, are meant to maintain beards, shape the edges or trim body hair.
 They’re meant for precision and generally don't pack the power needed to cut through thick hair or long, bristly beards.
-That’s why you’ll notice a significant difference between trimmers and clippers in terms of size and, on many units, in shape as well.
+That’s why you’ll notice a significant difference between trimmers and clippers in size and, on many units, in shape.

 Here are some things to keep in mind when looking for the best hair clippers for your money: